mauricemach/zappa/docs/peaches.md

+---
+layout: default
-# Zappa 0.2.x "Peaches en Regalia"
+title: v0.2.x "Peaches en Regalia"
+permalink: /peaches/index.html
+---

+# {{page.title}}

 Zappa was conceived almost a year ago as a crazy experimentalist hack to explore possibilities in the then forming and rapidly changing Node.js/CoffeeScript "platform".
 Since then this "platform" matured a great deal, and it's high time zappa is consolidated into something really usable, and more in tune with today's node development ecosystem.